 - 1. Child's date of birth. - 2.
-Date and time of treatment. - 3.
-ICD-9 codes selected to identify obesity or abnormal weight gain. - 4.
+Date and times of treatment. - 3.
+Codes selected to identify obesity or abnormal weight gain. - 4.
 BMI percentile or score. - 5.
 Weight classification based on BMI percentile or score. - 6.
-Systolic or diastolic blood pressure values.

-7. Choice of CPT, HCPS, or ICD-9-CM diagnosis codes to identify outpatient care visits.
+Choice of CPT, HCPCS, or ICD-9-CM diagnosis codes to identify outpatient care visits.